Abdul1810/support-bot-with-buttons/README.md

 (prefix in the config)`create`.

-Note : This Only Works For UserID's in owners array in config.json
+Note : create Command Only Works For UserID's in owners array in config.json

 # Support